-However, the Hit+Miss attacks always either require shared memory between sender and receiver or require a profound understanding of the cache replacement policy and are easily disturbed by cache lines loaded by the other parts of the program or other processes on the core.
-The Hit+Hit attacks, i.e., CacheBleed, always require the sender and receiver to be two concurrent hyper-threads, making them challenging to deploy.
-Further, these attacks always target specific memory addresses.
+Hit+Miss attacks always require either shared memory between the sender and receiver or a profound understanding of the cache replacement policy, and they are easily disturbed by cache lines loaded by other parts of the program or other processes on the core.
+Hit+Hit attacks such as CacheBleed always require the sender and receiver to be two concurrent hyper-threads, making them challenging to deploy.
+Furthermore, these attacks always target specific memory addresses.
 However, this paper focuses on cache set and cache line states and exploits the replacement latency difference to establish stable and stealthy cache channels.